GSA/ai-hackathon-template/slides/README.md

 # Presentation slide

-Please place your one page slide in this directory.
+Please place your team's final presentation slides in this directory.